github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-up-your-java-project-for-codespaces.md

   "forwardPorts": [4000],
   ```

-  For more information on `devcontainer.json` properties, see the [devcontainer.json reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) on the Visual Studio Code docs.
+  For more information on `devcontainer.json` properties, see the [devcontainer.json reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) on the {% data variables.product.prodname_vscode_shortname %} docs.

 {% data reusables.codespaces.rebuild-command %}